Home buyers glossary

 Encumbrance

-An encumbrance is a lodged or registered interest in land by a person who is not the registered owner.
+An encumbrance is generally a lodged or registered interest in land by a person who is not the registered owner.

 Gives a person or a company ‘rights of use or engagement’ over land owned by another.
 Usual easements are rights of way, easements for the flow of water over and through another’s land, and easements of support (for example, Water Corporation, Western Power, Main Roads WA, telecommunication companies).